jorinvo/me/content/post/find-short-usernames.md

 ---
 date: 2016-11-29T14:32:55+01:00
-description: |
-  Use the power of Unix to check names for availability.
 title: How to Find Short, Available Handles on Github and Twitter
 ---

+Use the power of Unix to check names for availability.<!--more-->

 If you need to create a new identity for a project and you don't care about the name, you might as well pick a short name.